Physics-Informed Neural Networks vs. Physics Models for Non-Invasive Glucose Monitoring: A Comparative Study Under Noise-Stressed Synthetic Conditions: Discussion

 The findings of this study have significant implications for practical prototype development.
 The Enhanced Beer–Lambert model's combination of high accuracy and computational efficiency makes it an ideal candidate for embedded implementation.
 With only 56 parameters and 0.01 ms inference time, the model can be easily deployed on microcontroller platforms such as the ESP32-S3 while maintaining real-time performance.

-The physics-based feature engineering approach provides interpretability and robustness that are valuable for regulatory approval and clinical validation.
+The physics-based feature engineering approach provides interpretability and robustness.
 Unlike black-box neural network approaches, the Enhanced Beer–Lambert model's predictions can be traced back to specific optical principles and physiological parameters, facilitating understanding and validation of the measurement process.

-The ultra-realistic data generation framework developed in this study provides a valuable tool for prototype development and validation.
-By accurately modeling hardware limitations, environmental variations, and physiological differences, the framework enables realistic performance assessment before expensive hardware prototyping.
-This approach can significantly reduce development time and cost while improving the likelihood of successful prototype implementation.
+The noise-stressed data generation framework developed in this study provides a valuable tool for prototype development and validation.
+By modeling hardware limitations, environmental variations, and physiological differences, the framework enables performance assessment before expensive hardware prototyping.
+This approach can reduce development time and cost while improving the likelihood of successful prototype implementation.